DannyM-Vshred/TrainerTool/README.md

 # TrainerTool

-This is a project in creating automated regression tests suite for Trainer Tool using Cypress
+This is an initiative to create an automated regression tests suite for Trainer Tool using Cypress